TourTrak/devcycle-mobile-app/README.md

 To get the appropriate marker icons, please refer to our [Map Marker Icon Area Tags] document under the reference directory, In the description for each marker, one signifies the icon of marker by including an `[AREA][/AREA]` tag.
 Instructions are included in the aformentioned document.

+The locations themselves are parsed in the kml.js file inside third_party_libraries folder, which needs to be modified if new types of icons are desired.

 [Map Marker Icon Area Tags]: https://github.com/tofferrosen/devcycle-mobile-app/raw/master/reference/Map%20Marker%20Icon%20Area%20Tags.docx

 [Google Earth]: http://www.google.com/earth/